MicrosoftDocs/bi-shared-docs/reference-docs/schema-rowsets/xml/discover-calc-dependency-rowset.md

 ```

 ## Using ADOMD.NET to return the rowset
  When using ADOMD.NET and the schema rowset to retrieve metadata, you can use either the GUID or string to reference a schema rowset object in the GetSchemaDataSet method.
-For more information, see [Working with Schema Rowsets in ADOMD.NET](../../../analysis-services/multidimensional-models-adomd-net-client/retrieving-metadata-working-with-schema-rowsets.md).

  The following table provides the GUID and string values that identify this rowset.